linto-ai/linto-skills-optional/memo/README.md

 # LinTo-Skills-Optional - Memo
-This entry provides information about the memo skill This node is part of the project [LinTO](https://linto.ai/)
+This entry provides information about the memo skill in the context of the project [LinTO](https://linto.ai/)

-It will manage any reminders for the user (create, list, delete)
+The skill gives information about reminders (create, list and delete)

 ## LinTo Skills
 The following describes the possible inputs and outputs for the memo skill